 ENTRY AND ELIGIBILITY REQUIREMENTS The meet is open to all youth with no qualifying standards.
 Entry requirements for the USATF-NE Junior Olympic Championship

 ENTRY PROCESS Entry will open May 1 and close Tuesday, June 9 at 11:59 p.m.
-Entry is online only using athletic.net Entry fee is $8 per individual event.
+Entry is online only using athletic.net Entry fee is $10 per individual event.
 There are no fees for relays. - Ages 11/12 and under may enter up to 3 events including relays - Ages 13/14 and older may enter up to 4 events including relays - Relays count as an event as do those events entered by waiver. - The combined events (triathlon/pentathlon/heptathlon/decathlon) do NOT count against the maximum.
-Events with Waivers To Region 1 The combined events are not contested at the New England meet.
-Those interested in advancing to Region 1 in the events must request a waiver. - Email the request to youth@newengland.usatf.org before June 5 - Individuals entering events via waivers into the Region 1 meet must still enter and pay the fee for those events for the New England meet.
-The 'waiver' fee for combined events (decathlon/heptathlon/pentathlon/triathlon) is $8.
-Region 1 Qualification/ Advancement All 6 associations in Region 1 will advance the top 8 (eight) per event in each age division and sex In those events (by age group and sex) with 20 or more finishers, the top 10 (ten) will earn advancement to the Region 1 meet.
-Exceptions are the events with trials/finals - 100 and hurdles) where there will be 8 advancers.
-If there are fewer than 20 finishers in an event, the maximum number of qualifiers remains at 8.
-Qualifying for Nationals The top _5_ (five) finishers in each age group in each event at the Region 1 meet qualify for the National Championship in Cerritos College, California TBA - USATF Region 1 Championship WEBSITE Maine July 27 - August 2 - USATF National Junior Olympic Championship Norwalk California WEBSITE Savannah State University, Savannah GA Notes on popular questions - Parking - No fee - park as directed in the Civic Center Lot.
-There is a 5 minute walk from parking to the track - There is not an admission fee to the association meet. - There is a food concession - No glass bottles may be brought in to the stands or competition areas - Throwers must bring their own implements.
+Events with Waivers To Region 1 The combined events and the 4 x 800m relay are not contested at the New England meet.
+Those interested in advancing to Region 1 in the events must request a waiver. - Email the request to youth@newengland.usatf.org before June 5 - Individuals and clubs entering events via waivers into the Region 1 meet must still enter and pay the fee for those events for the New England meet.
+The 'waiver' fee for the 4 x 800m relay and the combined events (decathlon/heptathlon/pentathlon/triathlon) is $10 Region 1 Qualification/ Advancement All 6 associations in Region 1 will advance the top 8 (eight) per event in each age division and sex to the Region 1 meet Qualifying for Nationals The top _5_ (five) finishers in each age group in each event at the Region 1 meet qualify for the National Championship in Cerritos College, California Updated May 4 June 25-28 - USATF Region 1 Championship WEBSITE Gordon College, Wenham MA July 27 - August 2 - USATF National Junior Olympic Championship Cerritos College, Norwalk California WEBSITE Notes on popular questions - Parking - No fee - park as directed in the Civic Center Lot.
+It is less than a 5 minute walk from parking to the track - There is not an admission fee to the association meet. - There is a food concession - No glass bottles may be brought in to the stands or competition areas - Throwers must bring their own implements.
 Weigh-in will be located next in the restroom building - Absolutely no dogs (except identifiable service dogs) allowed in the track, stands, or spectator areas.
 See the USATF-NE online schedule for other youth track and field meets in the New England association

 USATF’s Safe Sport program provides the safest environment possible for our athletes and other participants.
 Please take a moment to review the USATF SafeSport web page to find comprehensive resources regarding the USATF SafeSport policy.
 All participants, parents, coaches, and spectators should adhere to the U.S. Center for SafeSport Code, USATF Safe Sport Handbook, and all Minor Athlete Abuse Prevention Policies (MAAPP) related to the safety and welfare of athletes.
 This includes team travel guidelines, which can be found here.